-Late Pick Up
+Parent/Guardian Tardiness/Late Pick Up

 Please note that late pick up is an inconvenience for our staff who work long and hard hours to provide your students with a great education every day.
 We will stay with your child 10-15 minutes past the closure of the pick up lane.
 After this time students will be taken to the main office to wait for pick up.
-Parents are responsible for picking up their student within 20 minutes of the dismissal time.
+Parents are responsible for picking up within 20 minutes of the dismissal time.
 If our supervision policy is abused by a parent more than once in a semester or there is an excessive delay, parents/guardians will be given a written warning.
-Multiple offenses will lead to a meeting with the Assistant Principal, Principal and potentially Head of School.
+Multiple offenses will lead to a meeting with the Principal and potentially Senior Vice President of Leadership Development.
 If you are going to have issues picking up your child because of an emergency, please notify the main office immediately.
-The school reserves the right to release a student to Department of Child and Family Services if, even after numerous attempts, no parent or emergency contact is responsive to the school after 4:00 PM.